Hokkaido Pumpkin Soup with Bacon

 6. Step 6:

-Then send the butter to the vegetables and leave it on medium heat under a closed lid for five minutes.
+Add the butter to the vegetables, cover, and cook over medium heat for five minutes.

 7. Step 7:

-Cut the potatoes into small cubes, about the same size as the pumpkin.
-Send it to the pot.
+Cut the potatoes into small cubes about the same size as the pumpkin and add them to the pot.

 8. Step 8:

-Make the fire at maximum.
-Pour the broth.
-The amount of broth can be increased or vice versa reduced, depending on how thick the soup you want to get in the end.
-Also at this stage, you can use vegetable broth, meat, or ordinary boiling water.
-After boiling, reduce the heat to medium, and cook everything under a closed lid for about 10 minutes (until the potatoes are ready.)
+Turn the heat to high and pour in the broth.
+Use more or less depending on how thick you want the soup; you can also use vegetable broth, meat broth, or just boiling water.
+Once it boils, lower the heat to medium, cover, and cook for about 10 minutes, until the potatoes are tender.

 9. Step 9: